dart-lang/site-www/src/content/interop/js-interop/usage.md

 To get and set `name`, you declare and use an interop getter and setter with the same name.
 To use `isNameEmpty`, you declare and call an interop function with the same name.
-You can declare top-level interop getters, setters, methods, and fields, which is the same as a getter and setter pair.
+You can declare top-level interop getters, setters, methods, and fields.
+Interop fields are equivalent to getter and setter pairs.

 Top-level interop members must be declared with a [`@JS()`](#js) annotation to distinguish them from other `external` top-level members, like those that can be